Pub-Dev/Mellon.MultiTenant/README.md

 dotnet add package Mellon-MultiTenant-ConfigServer
 ```

-Once the package is installed you need to condifigure it services
+Once the package is installed you need to configure its services

 ```csharp
 builder.Services